 Description

-Early C19 lateral entry chapel and chapel house, in alignment, at L (SW) end.
-Built of rubble masonry with a slate roof, the chapel house has rendered rectangular stacks with capping, a gable stack to L and axial stack offset to R of the doorway.
-Windows have slate sills and the ground floor openings have rough voussoir heads.
-The chapel has a single doorway to R with a small casement window set under the eaves over; the doorway to the L has been blocked and a larger, 12-pane, 1st floor, horned sash window inserted.
-The chapel house is a 2-window range with doorway between, offset to L; replacement casement windows with rendered architraves and modern door in a modern gabled porch.
-The rear elevation of the range has an irregular mix of windows.
-The chapel has 2 blocked 1st floor openings and a blocked ground floor doorway; remodelled with 3 x 1st floor windows of different sizes, including a small 4-paned horned sash to R, ground floor casement window with smooth rendered architrave.
-The chapel house has 1st floor casement windows; the ground floor has a single doorway, below the L (NE) stack with flanking casement windows and a single casement to R with original rough voussoir head.
+The chapel has a single doorway on the right, with a small casement window located under the eaves above it.
+The doorway on the left has been blocked, and a larger 12-pane horned sash window has been added to the first floor.
+The chapel house consists of a two-window range with a doorway offset to the left; it has replacement casement windows with rendered architraves and a modern door situated within a modern gabled porch.
+The rear elevation features an irregular mix of windows.
+The chapel has two blocked openings on the first floor and a blocked ground floor doorway, which have been remodelled with three first-floor windows of varying sizes, including a small four-paned horned sash window on the right and a ground floor casement window with a smooth rendered architrave.
+The chapel house has first-floor casement windows, and the ground floor includes a single doorway beneath the left (northeast) stack, flanked by casement windows, and a single casement window on the right with an original rough voussoir head.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.